 Your scanner must recognize literals for floating-point numbers.
-Note that, unlike in Minilang, the integral part or the decimal part of the number can be left off.
+Unlike in Minilang, the integral part or the decimal part of the number can be left off.
 Your scanner does not need to support scientific notation.

 Your scanner must recognize literals for runes (chars).
-You should support the single-character escape sequences listed below.
+You must support the single-character escape sequences listed below.
 You do not need to support escape sequences of character codes (e.g. '\xa8').